 The circles highlight periods when there was a 5-year relative underperformance period for the different strategies.
 Unfortunately, there are quite a few of these situations.
 The deeper the line wiggles south, the more likely you were extremely frustrated as an investor (or fired if you were an intermediary investing in these different strategies).

-The most important aspect to note is that being all-in on value is borderline suicidal.
+The most important aspect about factor diversification to note is that being all-in on value is borderline suicidal.
 The value and quality combo (dotted black line above) is certainly a nicer way to play the factor investing game: The results during bomb-out value periods are generally better than being pure value, but not always.
 When we look at the value and momentum combo, we see an even cleaner relative performance path.
 The value/momentum combo keeps you alive in the early 70’s, 90’s, and late 90’s, but doesn’t help much relative to the value/profitability combo in the more recent factor debauchery.

 Clearly, there is no perfect solution for a factor investor.
 But this is good news.
 A core reason why factors may earn higher expected returns in the future is that they are not easy to own in the short-run.
 If we could generate portfolios that were easy to own, one can be certain that those portfolios would be unlikely to deliver similar results in the future (the market may not be efficient, but it is certainly competitive!).

 Great.
-But I Don’t Do Pure Factors.
-I Run Core-Satellite Portfolios.
+But I don’t do Pure Factors.
+I run Core-Satellite Portfolios.

 The analysis above makes a bold assumption that investors and their advisors are in for the long-game, could care less about the S&P 500 performance in the short-run, and simply want to compound their face-off over 20 years periods.
 In short, only Alpha Architect employees and perhaps 3 or 4 other humans on the planet favor that approach.
 For the rest of society, your equity portfolio is probably going to pool these long-only factor portfolios alongside a core position in some passive equity index like the S&P 500.
 This approach is often referred to as a core-satellite approach (see here for more explanation).
 Below we conduct some basic analysis on this concept using the tools we’ve already discussed.